 DHCP is a service that is responsible for assigning IP addresses to computers on your network.
 Using DHCP takes the hassle out of managing your network IP addresses.
 DHCP is an essential part of using the PXE boot feature of your computers network card.

-Since ICT has become a major part of the school curriculum, the use of computers and IT resources has grown exponentially.
+ICT is major part of the school curriculum, the use of computers and IT resources has grown exponentially and continues to grow.
 Almost gone are the days of running a few standalone PCs, or running a Peer to Peer Internet enabled network.
 It is time to embrace the centralised server environment.
 It isn’t as complex as […]

 If you connect to Terminal Servers quite regularly then you will most likely use the latest version of the Microsoft Remote Desktop Connection tool.
 The current version is RDP 6.0 and was released some time in 2006.
 One of the neat features it has is the ability to log in using stored credentials, great if […]

 There are many ways to change passwords on a Windows Active Directory Domain.
 Users can change their own passwords on the workstation.
 However for Network administrators there are not any built-in tools for administrating other user network passwords, unless you Remote Desktop to the Domain Controller or have installed the local support tools for Active […]